Quinver/FlashCards-Angular/README.md

 # Flashcards
 I'm trying out diffrent frameworks to get the feel of them.
 And this is my attempt to work with Angular with Asp.net core as backend.

 The app itself is just the thousands flashcard app.
 You can add/remove/edit decks, and in the decks you can do the same for the cards.
-I have not used any css frameworks because my skills were getting a bit rusty in that area.
+I have not used any css framework because my skills were getting a bit rusty in that area.

 ## Local Install
 To run it I've decided on docker.